Samantha Briggs: 2017–2022

 At the 2017 CrossFit Games, Briggs started strongly and tied first place with eventual winner Tia-Clair Toomey after the first day.
 However, she faltered in her weak events, such as 1-RM Snatch, eventually finishing ninth.

 In 2018, Briggs suffered from a severe elbow injury and had to undergo surgery.
 Despite the injury, she managed to qualify for the Masters division just before undergoing the surgery.
 She competed as a Master at the 2018 CrossFit Games, but again nearly missed the Games due to visa issue.
 She finished second in the 35–39 Masters division.

 Briggs won the first ever sanctional, the Dubai Crossfit Championship, in December 2018 to qualify for the 2019 CrossFit Games.

 In 2021, at the age of nearly 40, Briggs finished fourth at the Dubai CrossFit Championship.
 She managed to qualify for the 2021 CrossFit Games; she finished 6th originally at the German Throwdown, but Emma Tall was penalised in one event in a review and Briggs was elevated to fifth to qualify for the Games.
 However, At the Games, Briggs was placed 21st after 10 events, just below the cut line and she did not participate in the final five events.

 In 2022, Briggs announced that she would retire from CrossFit after the 2022 season in August to return to the fire service.
 She retired after failing to qualify for the 2022 Games at the Strength in Depth semifinal.

+Briggs, however, continues to compete in the age-group division in 2023.